-Saturday Late evening . . . you're at the Chicago and North Western Passenger Station in Chicago . . . there's excitement in the air . . . the Portland Rose is waiting . . . there's an "All aboard!" . . . your vacation begins and you're off into the night . . . across the nodding Illinois cornfields . . . heading for those thrilling wonderlands you've wanted so much to see.
+Saturday Late evening . . . you're at the Chicago and North Western Passenger Station in Chicago . . . there's excitement in the air . . . your train is waiting . . . there's an "All aboard!" . . . your vacation begins and you're off into the night . . . across the nodding Illinois cornfields . . . heading for those thrilling wonderlands you've wanted so much to see.